 • From 2005-2011, we hosted an annual Knowledge Faire (originally known as LIFEFest) , providing the only secular homeschool conference in Florida.

 • In 2008, we organized a FIRST Tech Challenge robotics team, which is now in its 6th year and is among the best teams in the state and part of our growing FIRST community STEM education program.
 We are now fiscal sponsors for the FTC team and an FRC team, and the original FTC team is part of a Brandeis University longitudinal study gathering data on the effectiveness of FIRST programs.

 • In 2010, we partnered with organizers to help host Florida’s first TEDxYouth event, with which we continue to partner annually, giving Tampa Bay area youth an empowering showcase for their voice and vision.

 • In 2010 we also launched our social media platforms which continue to expand and provide increasing interactivity among constituents and partners.

 • In 2012, we began hosting Tampa Bay Mini Maker Faire,the area’s first “Maker” conference, in which we premiered the first open forum for the discussion and creation of public makerspaces.

-• In 2013, we embarked on our Big Year – with planning underway for Robocon Tampa Bay, the area’s first tech conference bringing together K-12 and the business community , launching Gulf Coast Makers to provide a broader creative community to Gulf Coast area entrepreneurial and creative DIYers, and the launch of our first Community Innovation Center.
+• In 2013, we embarked on our Big Year – hosting Robocon Tampa Bay, the area’s first tech conference bringing together K-12 and the business community and the launch of the Community Innovation Center.